Print this page

 History

 On 23 April 1949, the Stichting Radiostraling van Zon en Melkweg (SRZM) [Foundation Radio Waves from the Sun and Milky Way] was established.
 SRZM built and used the first radio telescope in Dwingeloo.
 In the 1960s, this predecessor of ASTRON started on the development of the Westerbork Synthesis Radio Telescope (WSRT).
 ASTRON received its current name at the end of the 1980s.
 In 2010, LOFAR was opened, which is currently the largest and most sensitive radio telescope in the world and has stations in many European countries.
+In 2023, the LOFAR ERIC (European Research Infrastructure Consortium) was formed: A European organization that coordinates the exploitation and improvement of LOFAR.
+The LOFAR ERIC closely collaborates with ASTRON and has its statutory seat at ASTRON in Dwingeloo, the Netherlands.

 Director ASTRON